fhaltmayer/DeepL/WGan-GP/README.md

-Simple WGan implementation, mainly used in order to figure out how Wasserstein loss works.
+Simple WGan with gradient penalty (https://arxiv.org/pdf/1704.00028.pdf) implementation, mainly used in order to figure out how Wasserstein loss works.
 Things to do:
 - [x] Get Working
 - [x] Clean up into runnable file